jonahkeegan/critgenius-listener/memory-bank/activeContext-current.md

 ## Decision Log

+- **2025-11-06:** Ratified Material-UI accessibility renderer + matcher suite as the CritGenius standard for component accessibility audits, coupling deterministic axe execution with domain validators and infrastructure guards.
 - **2025-11-05:** Ratified deterministic axe accessibility harness with mutex serialization and global binding restoration as the standard for Vitest accessibility audits, backed by infrastructure validation and documentation alignment.